Our

 stewards of the endangered snow leopard, its prey and its habitat.
 KarmaQuest

-trips to areas that support snow leopard (see Quest of the Snow Leopard
+trips to areas that support snow leopard (Wintertime Quest and In Search of Snow Leopards in Bhutan/a>) help generate funds and awareness for snow

 leopard conservation, and income for mountain inhabitants as an incentive